phueb/Entropic/README.md

 ## Background

-### Intermediate categories
+### "Phantom" superordinate categories

-The goal is to demonstrate that an RNN language model first represents members of different lexical categories as equally good members of emergent superordinate categories, that are formed during early stages of training.
+The goal is to demonstrate that an RNN language model first represents members of different lexical categories as equally good members of "phantom" superordinate categories, that are temporarily formed during training.
-These superordinate categories may map on to real categories.
+These "phantom" categories may map on to existing linguistic categories, but need not.

+Understanding "phantom" categories should be of interest to researchers studying cognitive development, as they can potentially explain periods during which infants generalize linguistic knowledge based on some unobserved, induced abstract principle.
-They are important as they constrain the representational trajectory of word representations, and help us understand how RNN converges on the target categories.
+Also, understanding "phantom" categories can provide insight into the representational trajectory of word representations during RNN training.
+Knowing that "phantom" categories emerge during RNN training can help explain how the RNN converges on the target categories, and how inductive biases might help constrain certain hypotheses.

+### Progressive Differentiation & Maximum Entropy

-The composition of early emergent superordinate categories is best understood within the framework of maximum entropy.
+The composition of "phantom" superordinate categories is best understood within the framework of maximum entropy.
 A superordinate category in the RNN can emerge temporarily when a learned output probability distribution best captures a collection of individual next-word probability distributions, given the information gathered so far.
 In this case, the cross entropy between a single next-word probability distribution is sufficient to capture the next-word probability distributions of all category members.